HathorNetwork/hathor-wallet-mobile/README.md

 Try to run `npx jetifier` to fix the issue.

-All check this issue: https://github.com/HathorNetwork/hathor-wallet-mobile/issues/135
+This is a known problem, reported in this issue: https://github.com/HathorNetwork/hathor-wallet-mobile/issues/135

 ## License